mookman288/SoBar/README.md

 ShareThis, SMIB allows for complete control over hyperlinks, icons, and styles.

-Utilizing the most readily-available official icons, SMIB hopes to provide an easy to use and fairly efficient way to load social media icons, while adhering to the many rules and regulations for each social networking site's logo and branding.
+Utilizing the most readily-available official icons, while attempting to adhere to each and every branding guideline, SMIB hopes to provide an easy to use, and fairly efficient method for loading social media icons.

-If you've found one of these icons breaking some arbitrary rule and regulation for the social networking site it belongs to, let me know and I will either fix it or remove it.
+If you've found one of these icons breaking some arbitrary rule or regulation, let me know and I will either fix it or remove it.

 ### Demonstration